Hundreds queue up as Windsor Castle opens for first time since Queen’s death

 “She was somebody that I admired very much for her service, everything that she did and everything she stood for.

 “My grandparents liked the royal family.
 My grandmother reminded me of the Queen.
-As a child I fantasised about my own grandmother being the Queen and that stood with my throughout my life.”
+As a child I fantasised about my own grandmother being the Queen and that stood with me throughout my life.”

-In 2013 Mr Martin brought his two 85-year-old grandparents to the UK and they visited many of the royal sites.
+In 2013, Mr Martin brought his 85-year-old grandparents to the UK and they visited many of the royal sites.

 He said: “It’s been quite an emotional experience coming back, but I think it was just something I felt really deeply and strongly about doing.